mariodavid/mariodavid.github.io/_posts/2020-02-14-salesforce-through-the-lens-of-a-java-dev-1.md

 <img src="/images/salesforce-through-the-lens-of-a-java-dev-part-1/no-software-logo.png" style="float:right;width:100px" />

 For a long time there was a very famous Logo and Marketing Campaign from SF that claimed "no-software", referring to the above-mentioned situation of not having to install & maintain software anymore.
-Of course, it was still very much software - just not what regular people would associate with the term "software" back then (for the most part).
+Of cfourse, it was still very much software - just not what regular people would associate with the term "software" back then (for the most part).

 SF successfully operated in the domain with this multi-tenancy application that was offering CRM in the cloud.